myaomeow/myaomeow.github.io/index.md

 I am interested in how fundamental physical principles can be used to explain and model complex biological systems and their interaction with matter.
 I'm aspiring to become a physician-scientist to advance our understanding of both science and medicine.

 # Newsworthy
+> **October 2020**

+  1. Honored to be presenting my research on [probiotics in cancer therapy](/projects/#cancer-therapy-using-engineered-probiotics) at the [2020 Biomedical Engineering Society Annual Meeting](https://www.bmes.org/annualmeeting).
+Although a virtual conference, this will be an exciting opportunity to talk about my research!

 > **July 2020**

   1. Excited to have been selected for the [Larson Scholar Fellowship](http://resnick.caltech.edu/news/fellowship-program-receives-1-million-gift-925) to support my summer undergraduate research as part of the [Caltech SURF program](http://www.surf.caltech.edu).